 Choose to generate the report:

-• Daily—Select which days you want to generate the report automatically.
+• Daily—Select on which days you want to generate the report automatically.
 The report contains data for the previous day of what you select.

 • Monthly—Select the day that you want to generate the report automatically every month.
 The report contains data for the last 30 days starting from the day that you select.